kubevirt/user-guide/docs/operations/migration_policies.md

   spec:
   selectors:
     virtualMachineInstanceSelector:
-      matchLabels:
       workload-type: db       # Matches a key and a value
 ```

 **It is also possible to combine the previous two:**